Disservin/fastchess/README.md

 verify your changes pass the tests.

 You can format the code with clang-format by running `make format`.
-After making changes to the man file, you need to run `make man`.
+After making changes to the man file, you need to run `make update-man`.

 ## Maintainers